Fire piston: Southeast Asia and Madagascar

 Whether the European fire pistons were influenced by the Southeast Asian fire pistons was a matter of debate.
 But Balfour (1908) and Fox (1969) have demonstrated convincingly that the European fire pistons were independently discovered via air guns.
 Fox, however, tries to argue that the Southeast Asian fire pistons were introduced from Europe, but this is rejected as unconvincing by other scholars.
 The presence of derivative piston-bellows technology and the existence of fire pistons even in isolated and widely separated cultures, like the Kachin of northern Burma and the Igorot of highland Luzon, makes it definitely known that Southeast Asian fire pistons existed long before the European versions.

 Despite the independent invention of European fire pistons, it was the Southeast Asian fire pistons that inspired Rudolf Diesel in his creation of the diesel engine at around 1892, not the European versions (which had largely been replaced by matches by the late 19th century).
 Diesel was a student of the inventor Carl von Linde.
 He acquired the idea of the internal combustion engine after he witnessed Linde light a cigarette with a fire piston.
 This fire piston was acquired by Linde from Southeast Asia during a lecture in Penang.

+A Philippine fire piston (sulpakan) made of carabao horn was also among the anthropological items sent by José Rizal (a Filipino revolutionary hero) to Adolf Bastian in 1888 for the collections of the Ethnological Museum of Berlin.
+It was accompanied by a drawing explaining its use as a fire-starter.

 Europe

 The first known documented fire piston in the West was made in 1745 by the Abbot Agostino Ruffo of Verona, Italy, who was making a pair of air guns for the king of Portugal, John V. While Ruffo was testing a gun's air pump for leaks by plugging its outlet with a scrap of wood, he noticed that, after he had pressurized the pump, the wood had been scorched.
 Subsequently, he found that tinder was ignited by the pump.
 Ruffo made an apparatus to study the phenomenon further, but his invention was not popularized.

-It is recorded that the first fire piston made its wider debut in front of scientists in 1802, and was patented in 1807 simultaneously in both England and France.
+It is recorded that the first fire piston made its wider debut in front of scientists in 1802, and it was patented in 1807 simultaneously in both England and France.
 Fire pistons, or "fire syringes" as they were called then, enjoyed a brief period of popularity in parts of Europe during the early nineteenth century, until being displaced by the friction match invented in 1826.

 In the US, descriptions have been published for many years.